Allan Wu

-He is perhaps best known for being the host of 3 different editions of the popular reality game show, The Amazing Race.
+He is best known for being the host of 3 different editions of the popular reality game show, The Amazing Race.
 He was the host of 5 seasons of AXN Asia's The Amazing Race Asia, 3 seasons of International Channel Shanghai's The Amazing Race: China Rush and 4 seasons of Shenzhen Media Group's Chinese edition of The Amazing Race.

 Wu decided to change his Chinese name because it was similar to Hong Kong film star Francis Ng (吳鎮宇 (Wú Zhènyù)).

 Early life and education

 Wu was born in Los Angeles, California, United States to Chinese immigrant parents from Shenyang, Liaoning, China.
 His first language was Mandarin as his parents spoke it at home.
 He graduated from the University of California, Berkeley in the United States and worked in the biotechnology industry for several years.
 He eventually discovered his desire to become an actor after an accident made him reassess his life.
 He did some modeling for a while and also participated in an episode of the reality competition series Fear Factor, where he placed 2nd.
 He moved to Hong Kong where he worked as an actor.